 We cover all subjects in the National Curriculum: English; Maths; Science; History; Physical Education; Religious Education; Personal, Social, Health and Citizenship Education; Computing; and Art and Design.
 Yet we do not slavishly follow the National Curriculum and are therefore not restricted by it and can adapt our education to meet our pupils’ needs.
 This means that children enjoy excellent opportunities to extend their knowledge and develop a true love of learning.

 English and Maths are a priority at Sancton Wood.

 In English, pupils are given a sound grounding in grammar, punctuation, spelling, handwriting and reading comprehension.
 This is the foundation upon which the pupils are challenged to reach high standards of attainment in creative expression.
 Pupils are encouraged to join our book groups, to visit the theatre and cinema and to enter writing competitions.

 In Mathematics, concrete experience and regular mental arithmetic practice form the basis for using and applying mathematical principles to problem solving activities.
 The aim of the maths syllabus is to provide practical study of functions, calculus, numerical methods and statistics.

 We also run accelerated Maths and English sets.

 Pupils have the opportunity to expand their knowledge of computers in the multimedia Study Skills room and excel in the Arts in our Performing Arts block.
-Specialist teachers in our Pre-Prep and Prep school deliver lessons in French, Spanish, Physical Education, Music, Drama and Mandarin.
+Specialist teachers in our Pre-Prep and Prep schools deliver lessons in French, Spanish, Mandarin, Physical Education, Music, Drama.